counc009/cs526-project/tests/olden/README.md

 | voronoi | computes Voronoi diagram of a set of points |  We successfully compile, having parallelized 6 loops |

+If you are planning to build and execute, please ensure paths to CLANG, OPT and other object files are correctly provided to the build paths